 When Is It OK For Brits To Travel Again, And Visitors To Arrive in GB?

-Travel to, or from the UK is no longer explicitly banned, from May 17th, 2021 onward.
+Travel to, or from the UK is no longer explicitly banned.
 This means it’s ok to enter the UK for leisure travel from places abroad, or to go on holiday again, so long as testing or quarantine protocols are followed.

 Arrivals have poured in the entire time, subject to red and orange list restrictions.